kaelhawaty/JDBC-DBMS/README.md

 ## Description of the project
+Java Database Connectivity (JDBC) provides Java developers with a standard API that is used to access databases, regardless of the driver and database product.
+JDBC presents a uniform interface to databases
+- change vendors and your applications only need to change their driver.
+### DBMS Description
 A Computer Database is a structured collection of records or data that is stored in a computer system.
 On the other hand, a Database Management System (DBMS) is a complex set of software programs that controls the organization, storage, management, and retrieval of data in a database.
 DBMS are categorized according to their data structures or types.
 The DBMS accepts requests for data from the application program and instructs the operating system to transfer the appropriate data.
 Extensible Markup Language (XML) (encoding: ISO-8859-1) is a set of rules for encoding documents in machine readable form.
-It is defined in the XML 1.0 Specification produced by the W3C, and several other related specifications, all gratis open standards.
+It is defined in the XML 1.0 Specification produced by the W3C, and several other related specifications, all gratis open standards

-### Project features
+### Project features:
         o Create database
         o Create table
         o Insert into table
         o Delete from table
         o Drop database
         o Drop table
         o Select from table
         o Update table
+        o ٍConditions
+        o  Saving and Loading in XML files
+### Bonus features:
+	 o ٍSupports Strings, Integers, Date and Float data types. o ٍFlexible to add new data types. o ٍSupports assigning time for executing queries. o ٍSupports GUI to interact with the user. o Supporting select with order by up to any number of columns ascending or descending.
 ---
 ## Used Design Pattern
 #### 1-Factory Design Pattern